New York lawmakers suspend Cuomo impeachment investigation - KTVZ

 “Given the circumstances, the best way I can help now is if I step aside and let government get back to governing,” Cuomo said in remarks from New York City.
 “Therefore that’s what I’ll do.”

+Cuomo did not immediately responded to requests for comment on the decision.

-Despite Cuomo’s claims the investigation had been biased against him, the breadth and credibility of the report released last week by state Attorney General Letitia James’ team, which found that Cuomo had sexually harassed 11 women, made Cuomo’s position untenable, with Democratic leaders all the way up to President Joe Biden calling for him to go.
+Despite the governor’s claims that the investigation had been biased against him, the breadth and credibility of the report released last week by state Attorney General Letitia James’ team, which found that he had sexually harassed 11 women, made his position untenable, with Democratic leaders all the way up to President Joe Biden calling for him to go.

+Some leading progressives had called on the assembly to follow through with its impeachment work despite Cuomo’s announcement this week, in part because his formal conviction — even after leaving — could potentially prevent him from running for office in the future.

+“Resignation is not accountability,” New York Working Families Party director Sochie Nnaemeka said in a statement on Tuesday, “and we urge the legislature to continue with impeachment proceedings so that Andrew Cuomo is never again elevated to a position of power.”

 The-CNN-Wire